jbossorg/sbs-spam/README.md

 These properties can be configured in interceptor:
 * Post Interval
-* Poinst Level
+* Points Level
 * Rejection Message
 * E-mail white-list
+* Security group white-list

 No follow links filter
 ----------------------
-Post processing filter which adds re="nofollow" attribute to all links except those listed in white list.
+Post processing filter which adds `re="nofollow"` attribute to all links except those listed in white list.
 It's enabled by default.
-If you want to disable it just go to SBS admin console > Spaces > Settings > Filter and Macros and turn off this filter
+If you want to disable it just go to `Admin console > Spaces > Settings > Filter and Macros` and turn off this filter